wradlib/wradlib/doc/source/tutorial_radolan_format.rst

 DWD-Radar Network
 -----------------

-In :download:`this example script <../../examples/radolan_radarloc_example.py>` the RW-product is shown in WGS84 and the RADOLAN :ref:`polar_stereo_projection`.
+In `this example script <https://bitbucket.org/kaimuehlbauer/wradlib_miub/src/default/examples/radolan_radarloc_example.py>`_ the RW-product is shown in WGS84 and the RADOLAN :ref:`polar_stereo_projection`.
 All for the compositing process used radars are extracted from the metadata and plotted with their respective maximum range rings and location information.

 .. plot::